 Acquisition structures, restructuring and exit charges

-The critical issue upon the acquisition of a Belgian company consists of the fact that the group contribution system that has been introduced as of 2019 (see above) requires an affiliation during at least five taxable periods.
+The critical issue upon the acquisition of a Belgian company consists of the fact that the group contribution system in place as of 2019 (see above) requires an affiliation during at least five taxable periods.
 It is, therefore, more difficult than in most other jurisdictions to achieve a debt push-down.
-Alternative solutions to nevertheless achieve a debt push-down include post-acquisition mergers or refinancing of equity or existing debts.
+Alternative solutions to nevertheless achieve a debt push-down include post-acquisition mergers, or refinancing of equity or existing debts.
 However, recent case law denies the deductibility of interest expenses incurred in the framework of a refinancing of equity.
 Before implementing such an alternative debt push-down, a careful assessment of the file and the risks involved is therefore strongly recommended.

 For Belgian sellers, any capital gain realised will in most cases remain (quasi-) tax-free.
-Corporate sellers will benefit from the participation exemption, and for individual sellers an exemption will apply if it can be established that the capital gain is realised in the normal management of their private wealth.
-Individual sellers may require from non-EEA buyers that the acquisition vehicle is located in the EU and that this vehicle holds the participation in the Belgian company for at least one year.
+Corporate sellers will benefit from the participation exemption and, for individual sellers, an exemption will apply if it can be established that the capital gain is realised in the normal management of their private wealth.
+Individual sellers may require from non-EEA buyers that the acquisition vehicle is located in the European Union and that this vehicle holds the participation in the Belgian company for at least one year.
 This is to avoid a substantial interest taxation in their hands.

 Further to the implementation of the EU Merger Directive, Belgian tax law now provides that a merger can take place tax neutrally if the following conditions are met: